michelfernandez/cove/site/content/english/sales.md

 {{< content text=center top=16 botom=24 width=narrow >}}
 {{% markdown %}}
 Skribble complies with
-the legal requirements
+the legal requirements for sales
-for tax advisers
 ===
 With Skribble you sign legally and securely according to the following requirements: